For citation metrics visit my google scholar page.

-My work is often published in inter-disciplinary journals (PNAS, Nature Human Behaviour) and specialist journals in different fields (American Naturalist; Proceedings of the Royal Society Biology; Evolution and Human Behaviour; Current Anthropology).
+My work is often published in inter-disciplinary journals, with first-author papers in journals such as Nature Human Behaviour and The Proceedings of the National Academy of Sciences (PNAS, x4), and more specialist journals in different fields such as American Naturalist, Proceedings of the Royal Society Biology (x5), Evolution & Human Behaviour, Evolutionary Human Sciences, Games, and Current Anthropology.
 I have a broad training, after an original degree in Biology and N. American Studies (Sussex Uni. and Penn State Uni.), I then completed an MSc in Integrative Bioscience (Oxford Uni.) and a PhD in evolutionary biology and animal behaviour (Edinburgh Uni.).
 Subsequently I have been employed as a researcher in various disciplines: Anthropology (Oxford Uni.), Zoology (Oxford Uni.), Sociology (Nuffield College, Oxford Uni.), and now Economics (Lausanne Uni.).

 Previously I was a lecturer in Human Sciences at Oxford, and regularly taught evolutionary biology, behavioural ecology and animal behaviour.
 Before that, my PhD was on the mating and reproductive decisions in a gregarious parisitoid wasp (Nasonia vitripennis).
 I conceptualized the behaviour of the wasps as a series of investment decisions, rationalized by the long process of Natural Selection, with the aim of maximizing the return of grand-offspring.
 Therefore the study of animal behaviour and economics has many parallels, except that humans are probably now less rational (the questions is, why?).